 He spent a decade at Sun Microsystems where he helped pioneer Sun’s employee blogging, social media and community engagement programmes.
 In 2005 he was appointed Chief Open Source Officer at Sun Microsystems, co-ordinating Sun’s extensive participation in Free and Open Source software communities until he left in 2010.
 In that role he oversaw the conversion to Free software of the Java platform, Solaris UNIX, the SPARC architecture and the rest of Sun’s portfolio, all under OSI-approved open source licenses.
 An outspoken advocate of the value of Open Document Format (ODF) for businesses and governments, he has been an advisor to local and national government agencies across Europe, the Pacific Rim and Latin America as they have devised and implemented strategies around Free and Open Source software.

-Today he runs a management consulting firm, Meshed Insights Ltd, which supports open source and digital rights strategies for businesses worldwide.
+Today he is a director at Wipro Technologies, which supports open source and digital rights strategies for businesses worldwide.
+He is President of the Open Source Initiative, the global non-profit organisation that advocates for open source software, builds bridges between open source communities and maintains the canonical list of open source licenses.
+He is a director of the UK’s Open Rights Group.
 He holds a degree in electronic engineering and is a Fellow of the British Computer Society.
 His personal home page and blog is http://www.webmink.com

 - A bit shorter:

 Simon Phipps is President at the Open Source Initiative (OSI), the non-profit organisation that advocates for open source software, builds bridges between open source communities and maintains the canonical list of open source licenses.
-Currently an independent consultant on open source policy and practice at Meshed Insights Ltd, he was previously head of open source at Sun Microsystems, CSO of startup Forgerock and a founder of IBM’s Java business unit.
+Currently a consultant on open source policy and practice at Wipro Technologies, he was previously head of open source at Sun Microsystems and a founder of IBM’s Java business unit.

 - Shorter still:

 Simon Phipps is the President of the Open Source Initiative, the global steward of the Open Source Definition.
 OSI serves to advocate for, educate about and build bridges within the open source community.
 A Fellow of the British Computer Society, his career has included early engagement in establishing Java, XML and weblogs as computer industry technologies as well as contributions to open standards in a variety of fields.
 As chief open source officer at Sun Microsystems he supervised the open source relicensing of Solaris Unix, Java and many other software systems.
-He is currently founder and CEO of Meshed Insights Ltd, a UK firm offering management services related to open source and digital rights.
+He currently works at Wipro Technologies, a global firm offering consulting, systems integration and outsourcing services, where he is a director in the open source practice.

 - Really short intro if you’re going to read it out: